Lithax/Tern/README.md

 Use the env.bat file to add Tern to your systemenviroment variables

-Build or download the executable (instructions in the repository).
+Build the executable (instructions in the readme of the distros).

 ---